kingstonrichard/kingstonrichard.uk/input/posts/2018-07-25-mini-makers-at-barnsley-libraries.md

 ---
 Title: Mini Makers at Barnsley Library
-tags:
+Lead: The Mini Maker event at Barnsley Libraries has been a fantastic opportunity to spend time making things with my boy
+Tags:
   - Barnsley Makers
 RedirectFrom:
   - 20180725
 ---
-The Mini Maker event at Barnsley Libraries has been a fantastic opportunity to spend time making things with my boy

 This morning I've spent a couple of hours down at Central Library​ with my 5 year old, taking part in one of the Summer [Mini Makers](https://www.barnsley.gov.uk/services/libraries/mini-makers-at-barnsley-libraries/) workshops that are being run right over the 6 week holidays.